Renate Lingor

-Renate Lingor (born 11 October 1975) is a retired female German international footballer, who played as a midfielder or forward.
+Renate Lingor (born 11 October 1975) is a German former international footballer, who played as a midfielder or forward.

 Club career

 Lingor began her career in 1981 with SV Blankenloch at the age of six, in 1983 she joined the youth team of Karlsruher SC.
 Aged 14 she signed with SC Klinge Seckach where she started her professional career in German Bundesliga.
 Despite several offers from top German teams she remained there until 1997 when she joined 1.
 FFC Frankfurt.
 Lingor's position is in the central midfield.
 She is well known for her good technique, her ability to read a game and her free kicks.
 She has retired after the 2007–08 season.

 International career

 Before her first appearance in the German national team in 1995 Lingor made 19 games for the Under 20 Team.
 Since then she has been constantly part of the team that won several international titles.
 Her goal against Sweden at the 2004 Olympics secured the bronze medal for her team.
 In 2006 Renate Lingor was nominated as FIFA Women's World Player of the Year together with Marta (Brazil) and Kristine Lilly (USA).
 Lingor announced, that she would retire after the 2008 Olympic Games.